symil/parsable/README.md

     Minus = "-"
 }

-// Matches a number with an optional sign
+// Matches a number with an optional sign.
 #[parsable]
 struct NumberLiteral {
     sign: Option<Sign>,